mongodb-ps/ce-mongo-aggregate-loginfo/README.md

 # How do I run it?

 First, you need to have ruby installed.
 I originally tested it with Ruby 2.3, but expect 2.3 and newer to work with the script.
+Current development is on Ruby 2.6 and 2.7, as that's what I have easy access to.

 You can pipe the a log file into the script via stdin: